rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 damned thing harder.
 Apple is actually saying that the iPad should be used only in landscape mode, not portrait.
 Strange, because the retina iPad has so many pixels that it can reasonably used in portrait mode.
-It is so infuriating when, for the umpteenth time, my right wrist touches the screen just a little forcing a change in YouTube video.
-This is so bad that it's the primme reason why I will look elsewhere when the time comes to replace the Air.
+It is so infuriating when, for the umpteenth time, my right palm touches the screen just a little forcing a change in YouTube video.
+This is so bad that it's the prime reason why I will look elsewhere when the time comes to replace the Air.

 On to my iPhone 6.
 I though I would try Apple after a less than satisfying